ryan3738/bellingham3d-frontend/readme.md

 Crafting API Resolvers in Keystone-next

 The back end is Keystone-next host on Digital Ocean.
-Since this iteration of the app only needed to interact with MongoDB to fetch items in the restaurant inventory, a lighter server seemed a great fit!
-The server takes in hand-crafted GraphQL schemas and resolvers.
+The server takes in GraphQL schemas and resolvers.
 The resolvers then fetch the data from MongoDB through interacting with Mongoose schemas.

 Integration with Stripe API for Customer Checkout